Salivary Glands Long Essays

 Answer:

-They are the teeth which are present within 30 days after the birth
+Neonatal Teeth are the teeth that are present within 30 days after the birth

 • Hereditary- superior position of the tooth bud